Kridhi5/BUSA3007/README.md

 * users within a mid-range threshold are allowed a limited number of submissions
 * users above a higher threshold are allowed unrestricted activity
   ### Trust Score and Impact on Usage
    A new authorised user gets a score of 50 and it changes depending approval and rejection.
-So if the evidence gets approved, thats an addition of 10 points and       minus 15 points is rejected.
+So if the evidence gets approved, that's      an addition of 10 points and minus 15 points is rejected.
 The maxiumum is 100 and minimum is 0.
    Below is a table that summarises the trust score:
    | Score Range   | Impact                                   |
    | ------------- | -------------------------------------    |